AerianaNC/Conferences/BostonCodeCamp/bzAzureEchoBot/readme.md

 ![image](images/1.7.png "Desc")

 See some examples of the Azure Echo Bot successfully echoing what was typed.
+The response confirms that the bot has received the message.
 Notice that each response is prepended by a number.
 We can input commands that affect the Bot's response.

 ![image](images/1.8.png "Desc")